allenai/allennlp-guide/chapters/part3/fairness.md

 3. After just two epochs of finetuning, we can observe a considerable reduction in gender bias with respect to occupations, as measured by the `NaturalLanguageInference` bias metric on a [large dataset of neutrally-constructed textual entailment sentence pairs](https://storage.googleapis.com/allennlp-public-models/binary-gender-bias-mitigated-snli-dataset.jsonl).
 Even better, this comes without a noticeable difference in performance on the test set!

-To thoroughly evaluate the reduction in binary gender bias with respect to occupations, we will write the [`EvaluateBiasMitigation` subcommand](https://github.com/allenai/allennlp/blob/main/allennlp/fairness/evaluate_bias_mitigation.py):
+To thoroughly evaluate the reduction in binary gender bias with respect to occupations, we will write an `EvaluateBiasMitigation` subcommand:

 ```python
 """